 Part of the roof’s longevity, whether you have asphalt or metal shingles, is the maintenance that you do on the roof and the environment that you are in.

 So which roof is a better option if you don’t want to be climbing the ladder to take care of issues on your roof?

 It is important to note that every roof, no matter the roof style, will require a certain level of maintenance.

 It is important to keep debris off the roof and out of your gutters.
 If you see leaves beginning to pile up, they should be removed.

 It is also good to watch for moss or other fungi that might begin to grow on your roof, especially if you live in a damp climate.

 Asphalt shingles: More Likely To Warp And Curl

 Asphalt shingles generally come with a shorter warranty, and this also means they will require maintenance earlier than metal shingles.

 Generally, the biggest maintenance issue with asphalt shingles is when the shingles begin to show various signs of wear.
-This can include cracking, curling, or warping.
-This often comes from sun exposure or extreme weather.
+This includes cracking, curling, or warping, which often comes from sun exposure or extreme weather.